Can you build muscle without weights? The short answer: YES.

 One Last Note

-Although we love bodyweight exercises, as we mentioned earlier, weightlifting is going to give you more muscle mass over a longer period of time.
+Although we love bodyweight exercises, weightlifting is going to give you more muscle mass over a longer period of time.
 This is because you need progressive overload for maximum muscle gain.

 In other words, you need to challenge your body to lift increasingly heavy amounts, deeply stimulating your muscles.